meditationstuff/protocol_1/index.md

 * Becoming One and Being Without Self: The Practice of Samadhi & Dhyana in Zen Buddhism by Jeff Shore
 * https://www.google.com/search?q=jhana+wars [Last accessed: 2023-10-23]
 * From the quick start guide section; some repeats with other bibliography entries above:
 	* Slingerland, Edward.
 Trying not to try: Ancient China, modern science, and the power of spontaneity.
 Crown, 2015.
-[Mark comment: my whole deal, which asymptotically includes most of all buddhist attainments may exactly equivalent to the asymptotic "perfection" of wu wei. not sure yet.]
 	* Siff, Jason.
 Unlearning meditation: What to do when the instructions get in the way.
 Shambhala Publications, 2010.
 	* Burns, David.
 Feeling good together: The secret to making troubled relationships work.
 Random House, 2010.
-[Mark comment: subtly hyperanalytical and brilliant, though imperfect.
-I don't recommend any of other Burns' stuff, fwiw.]
 	* Grant, Adam.
 Give and take: A revolutionary approach to success.
 Penguin, 2013.
-[Mark comment: cf. buddhist "interdependence"]
 	* Kay, John, and Shiva Kumar Srinivasan.
 "Obliquity: Why Our Goals are Best Achieved Indirectly."
-[Mark comment: cf. meditation as as-needed maximally indirect ultimately-concrete problem-solving]
 	* Wilber, Ken.
 The religion of tomorrow: a vision for the future of the great traditions-more inclusive, more comprehensive, more complete.
-Shambhala Publications, 2017. [maybe very overly-reifying and I'm aware there's a ton of Wilber-criticism])
+Shambhala Publications, 2017.

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]